 What our kids can say if they don’t like something

-It’s pretty embarrassing to take a kid somewhere for dinner and have them blurt out “eww yucky”.
+It’s pretty embarrassing to take the picky eater kid (we’ve all had at least one, yes?) somewhere for dinner and have them blurt out “eww yucky”.
 I find it so rude, even though they are just being honest.
 To solve that issue, we have them say something a little different.

 I learned it from Peter’s family.
 Our kids are not allowed to say “I don’t like that”.
 When they tell me that they have to apologize and I tell them they can say “It’s not my favorite”.
 This may seem like a small thing but it’s HUGE!
 When we go places, especially when someone else is cooking it’s so much less embarrassing to hear “this is not my favorite” rather than “eww, I don’t like this”.